TomerAberbach/grfn/readme.md

 ])

 runTasks(1, 2, 3).then(output => {
-  // This will be the output of `taskD`
+  // This will be the output of `taskF`
   // because no function depends on it! console.log(`final output: ${output}`)
 })